jarrarhaider1214/docs/pages/user-guide/components/credentials-profile/credentials-profile.md

    ![1](imgs/1.jpg)

-6. **Template Name** will get populated automatically.

-7. Select **Team** from drop-down to share access of this profile.

-8. Click **Save**.
+6. A pop up notification will appear on the right top of screen.
 You will now be able to select this profile from drop-down for future applications.

-   > Profiles saved while configuring the Application will also appear in Credentials Profile menu.
-User can update or edit the saved profiles by navigating to the credential profiles.
+   > Profiles saved while configuring the infrastructure will also appear in Credentials Profile menu.
+User can update or edit the saved profiles by navigating to the credential profiles menu.

    ![2](imgs/2.jpg)